PufferFinance/website-docs/docs/yield/validator-tickets.md

 ### Why? ~ NoOp Incentives

 The success of an LSP largely depends upon the performance of its NoOps.
 Traditionally, having NoOps deposit collateral has been a method to ensure alignment with the protocol's objectives.
-The logic is simple: with a financial stake in play, NoOps have a deterrent against going offline, suffering slashing penalties, or engaging in nefarious activities like MEV theft ("_rug-pooling_").
+The logic is simple: with a financial stake in play, NoOps have a deterrent against going offline, suffering slashing penalties, or engaging in nefarious activities like MEV theft ("_rug-pulling_").
 If they were to engage in such activities, they'd stand to lose their collateral.

 While this collateral approach discourages penalties, it does not strongly incentivize performance.
 For instance, a "lazy" NoOp could alternate between being online and offline, ensuring their validator balance stays at 32 ETH.
 This strategy results in no reward generation for the LSP, but also no collateral loss for the NoOp.